factory24/course-directory/partner-courses/README.md

 We welcome all the feedback that will improve how we offer courses, the courses we offer and the potential impact of each course.
 Feedback can be submitted through `new issues` or `email`

-* Open a new issue on the repository with the title of the course and a problem or improvement suggestion.
-* Contact the course facilitator on [Factory24](https://factory24.org)
-* Send an email to **factory24@protonmail.com** with the subject title as course name

 Our facilitators will respond to any and all the feedback that will be shared regarding each issue raised.